telosnetwork/telos-monitor/README.md

 Use `node index.js` from the project root directory

-## Cron
+## Monitor Cron

-Use PM2 with `pm2 start index.js --cron "*/30 * * * *" --no-autorestart` from the project root directory to set it up as a 30 minutes cron job
+Use PM2 with `pm2 start ecosystem.config.cjs` from the project root directory to set it up as a 30 minutes cron job (editable in `ecosystem.config.cjs`)

+## Monitor API

+For the API we use postgrest.
+To launch it you can use the command `postgrest database.conf` after installing postgrest on your machine.
+Make sure the configuration in `database.conf` is correct and contains a read only user.

 ## Add task